gitig/Practical-Vim-Notes/tip30.md

-#Tip30:Run Normal Mode Commands Across a Range
+#Tip30: Run Normal Mode Commands Across a Range

 ##:normal
 >run a Normal mode command on a series of consecutive lines.